ShopThings/anishop/README.md

 ```
 php artisan migrate --seed
 ```

+#### Images

+To have a working frontend that show images of products and other parts, you need to create structure that mentioned in `FileManagerSeeder.php` under `database/seeders` directory with `filemanager` in **admin** panel.

+To enter **admin** panel, you need to create a user for yourself (Do it somehow✌️).

+After create needed directory structure in filemanager, you need files to upload there.
+Go to `frontend/src/assets` then for each directory you created, there is an equivalent folder, add them by uploading them to each directory.

+---

 - **After setting needed variables in `.env` of `root` directory and `frontend` directory**, go to `frontend` directory with your terminal and run below command